 Mobile Device Vulnerabilities

 Even if your in-office devices are well-protected behind firewalls and strong passwords, mobile devices, such as phones, tablets, and laptops, can leave you open to cyber-attack.
-Using Bluetooth or an unsecure wi-fi connection provides an open door to access to cached passwords in your web browser, information in emails, and other classified information.
+Using Bluetooth or an unsecured wi-fi connection provides an open door to access cached passwords in your web browser, information in emails, and other classified information.

 To protect your data on mobile devices, make sure you avoid using public wi-fi, avoid downloading apps that aren’t well-tested, and log out of accounts when you aren’t using them.